edur19/Metabolic-Models-Analysis-Cancer-Cardiac-Isquemic-Cells/README.md

 These findings are consistent with previously reported literature and demonstrate the capability of genome-scale metabolic models to reproduce biologically relevant phenotypes in silico.

-The clustering analysis further identified groups of reactions with similar metabolic behavior, providing insights into potential metabolic dependencies and coordinated pathways associated with cellular growth.